probablyanasian/CurrencyBot/README.md

 - You'll also need to set up [redis](https://redis.io/download)

+- Set up your .env file, don't forget to rename it to `.env`

-- Just run `python3 main.py` and it should be up and running!
+- After that, just run `python3 main.py` and it should be up and running!

-- After that, type in a chat where the bot can see `cur_bot_reset_all` to reset the database to original
+- Then, type in a chat where the bot can see `cur_bot_reset_all` to reset the database to it's defaults

 ## Commands: